jplusplus/python-journalism-inspiration/README.md

 * In [*The Ferguson Area Is Even More Segregated Than You Probably Guessed*](https://www.buzzfeednews.com/article/jsvine/the-ferguson-area-is-even-more-segregated-than-you-thought) Buzzfeed used Python to analyse segregation in St. Louis county.
 The code can be found [here](https://github.com/BuzzFeedNews/2014-08-st-louis-county-segregation/blob/master/notebooks/segregation-analysis.ipynb).

 * In [*The Dollar-And-Cents Case Against Hollywood’s Exclusion of Women*](https://fivethirtyeight.com/features/the-dollar-and-cents-case-against-hollywoods-exclusion-of-women/) 538 analysed if films that pass the Bechdel Test make more money for their producers?
-The article was replicated by Brian Keegan and his code can be found [here](https://nbviewer.jupyter.org/github/brianckeegan/Bechdel/blob/master/Bechdel_test.ipynb).
+The article was replicated by Brian Keegan using Python and his code can be found [here](https://nbviewer.jupyter.org/github/brianckeegan/Bechdel/blob/master/Bechdel_test.ipynb).

 * Jens Finnäs used Python to analyse the relationship between asylum immigration and crime, and concluded that there was no relationship between the number of asylum seekers in a town and its crime rate.
 The story was published in *Dagens Samhälle* and the code can be found [here](https://github.com/jensfinnas/dagenssamhalle-notebooks/blob/master/flyktingar_och_brottslighet/Flyktingar%20och%20brottslighet%20i%20kommuner.ipynb).